shiyonglu/SecDATAVIEW/README.md

 sudo apt install wireguard
 #From the /machineScript/SGX/WireGuard_VPN_Setup/ folder run wg-sgxlkl-client.sh to setup master node wire guard end point.
 #wgclient.priv and wgclient.pub key files in /WireGuard_VPN_Setup/ folder should be available to wg-sgxlkl-client.sh.
-#Make sure Wire gurad is functioning correctlly by calling into below command.
+#Make sure wire gurad is functioning and correctlly by calling into following status command.
 sudo wg
 ```

 7- Create a new workspace on your Eclipse IDE